Do you have a “set it and forget it” attitude when it comes to some of your marketing efforts?

 Once you have your intended conversion in mind, you can take it one step further by using Google Analytics to find out what your subscribers are doing once they bounce from your emails to your website.
 If you want to get started, these four steps will help you build a Google Analytics dashboard that will help you start tracking your conversion rates.

-When you choose which intended action you want to inspire your audience to take, make sure that you include only one strong call-to-action.
+When you choose which intended action you want to inspire your audience to take, make sure to include only one strong call-to-action.
 That way, your conversions will improve by eliminating decision fatigue.

 Average email conversion rates will vary in each industry depending on the niche, product type, and business size.
 It’s more important to focus on having a better conversion rate than the month before so you can measure what is positively influencing that growth.